Software Developer vs. Software Engineer

 Typical Career Path

-Starting as a Junior Engineer, one can move up to a Senior Engineer and then possibly specialize, say, in Data Engineering or DevOps.
+Starting as a junior engineer, one can move up to senior engineer and then possibly specialize, say, in data engineering or DevOps.

 Educational Background